Hands-On Environmental Education Programs

 White Nose Syndrome:

 Learn a brief overview of bats and what White Nose Syndrome is.
-How does it effect bats and how does it effect us?
+How does it affect bats and how does it affect us?
 What is being done to treat the disease and how can each of us help?
 With use of our technology, students will also be able to hear our live bat echolocating!
 This class is best suited for middle school and up.

 We love the Scouts!
 Need a service project or a badge?
 Call us, we’d love to help!
 We even offer Eagle Scout projects!

-To ensure that our education programs do not take away from the needs of our animals, we ask for a tax deductible contributory payment for all programs:
+To ensure that our education programs do not take away from the needs of our animals, we ask for a contributory payment for all programs: